luontola/specsy/README.md

 ### "Before" and "After" Blocks

-In Specsy, every parent spec acts like the "before" blocks in other testing frameworks.
+In Specsy, every parent spec acts similar to the "before" blocks in other testing frameworks.
 And as for "after" blocks, Specsy has a construct called *defer blocks* (influenced by the [defer statement in Go](http://golang.org/doc/effective_go.html#defer)).
 Each spec can declare as many or few defer blocks as it wishes, and they will be executed in reverse order when the spec exits.

 [DeferBlocksExampleSpec] shows how the defer blocks can be used: